 Seeking Recovery for Clients with Limited Tort

 After Tom B. from Coatesville, PA was turned away by another personal injury law firm that didn’t believe they could obtain a recovery due to limited tort, Jon obtained a $1,950,000 recovery for Tom.
 In another case against Progressive Insurance Company, Jon obtained a $1.3 million award for Richard D. from Honesdale, PA.
 Rich suffered a severe ankle injury after a drunk driver struck his vehicle.
-MADD referred the victim to Ostroff Injury Law.
+MADD referred the victim to Ostroff Godshall Injury and Accident Lawyers.
 Progressive Insurance’s maximum settlement offer to Rich prior to his arbitration proceeding was $350,000.

 Full Tort Coverage